AAU-CS-IT-07-02/group_project/report_scratchpad.md

                     - Implementation
                     - Outcome
                 - Attempt name n
     - M2 Controllers:
         - This one is trickier because the limiting factor was not getting controller libraries to work, but rather having them be compatible with models
         - do_mpc:
             - Technique explanation
             - Why it would be suitable
             - What we tried
             - Why we cannot use it
         - Pure python:
         - Uppal:
             - Technique explanation
             - Why its suitable
             - How we made it work
+            - Usage
+                - Classic UPPAAL
+                - TiGA
+                - Stratego
+                - Int/Double discretization
 - Results and Evaluation of successful approach (torchdiffeq and UPPAAL)
     - Model evaluation
         - Using real data to ascertain accuracy and horizon limit